One of the most eye-catching spots in southern Oregon is both a scientific and sensory wonder.

 For perhaps the closest connection to the park’s natural wonders, visitors can team up with researchers.
 About every other year, Crater Lake hosts a daylong BioBlitz in which groups of scientists and volunteers fan out to survey different species.
 “A lot of the parks haven’t been as explored as you might think in terms of what species occur there,” says John Villella, a lichenologist who participated in the park’s 2008 BioBlitz, which identified dozens of types of lichen previously undocumented at Crater Lake.
 “I knew we would add new species, but I didn’t realize we would almost double the number!”

 In 2010, a BioBlitz that targeted amphibians confirmed an evolution-related hypothesis worthy of the Galápagos Islands.
 Scientists have long known that the newts living in the lake look different from newts elsewhere, with dark undersides rather than the typical orange coloration.
 Samples gathered during 2010’s BioBlitz indicate why: Isolated within the caldera, the so-called Mazama newts have diverged genetically from newts found in ponds elsewhere in the same park.

 “Citizen scientists—K-through-12 students all the way up through retirees—were able to help us understand the diversity of amphibians,” says Andrew Ray, former science coordinator at Crater Lake Science and Learning Center.
 “Those results demonstrate that discovery is still occurring at Crater Lake today.”

 Photography courtesy Wikimedia Commons/Jeffrey Johnson (lake); courtesy National Park Service (pika, lake in fog); courtesy Xanterra Parks & Resorts (lodge interior and exteriors, veranda)

-This article was first published in July 2011.
+This article was first published in July 2011 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.